Concrete Pavers vs. Stamped Concrete

 On the other hand, to make stamped concrete, liquid concrete must be poured and leveled, then stamped quickly and precisely before the concrete sets.
 Experts warn against do-it-yourselfers trying to stamp concrete.
 You only get one chance to make a good impression, so to speak.
 Set concrete is permanent, so replacing a poorly stamped slab can be very expensive and time-consuming.
 It's well worth the cost to hire a professional concrete contractor.

 Of course, the labor costs drive up the price of stamped concrete.
 Basic square concrete pavers cost less than $2 per square foot.
 A simple stamped concrete pattern in a solid color costs at least $8 per square foot.

 However, the price begins to equalize on larger and more elaborate projects.
 At the high end, homeowners can expect to pay about $20 per installed square foot for either pavers or stamped concrete.
 High-quality decorative pavers can cost more than $10 per square foot, and it is very time-consuming to crawl across a large driveway laying individual pavers.
 Stamping concrete takes more skilled expertise, but laying 2,000 square feet of pavers takes approximately twice as long as pouring and stamping the same concrete surface.

 If a unique and creative aesthetic is your priority, stamped concrete is the clear choice.
 It offers unlimited combinations of patterns and colors.
 Some companies even offer customized stamps for an insignia or team logo.

-There are hundreds of concrete paver styles and patterns, but your choices are typically limited to the options at your home-improvement warehouse or landscaping supplier.
+On the other hand, while there are hundreds of concrete paver styles and patterns, but your choices are typically limited to the options at your home-improvement warehouse or landscaping supplier.